 The integration of these technologies helps organizations gain an in-depth view into customer experience and how it impacts the business.

 IT teams are beginning to have lesser control over their applications and endpoints – thanks to the remote work adoption and workloads gradually moving to the cloud.
-This has made it imperative for IT to expand their monitoring capabilities.
-DDX tools provide organizations critical monitoring capabilities and better visibility into their end user devices.
-In addition, DDX tools enable organizations to determine the business impact of degraded performance and helps take proactive measures to mitigate losses.
+This has made it imperative for IT to expand its monitoring capabilities.
+DDX tools provide organizations critical monitoring capabilities and better visibility into their end-user devices.
+In addition, DDX tools enable organizations to determine the business impact of degraded performance and help take proactive measures to mitigate losses.

 Investment on DEM in 2020 is expected to be between $600 million and $800 million, with a five-year CAGR of approximately 10%.

-As more and more organizations adapt and evolve their working patterns, it becomes important that user experience is monitored and analyzed closely.
+As more and more organizations adopt and evolve their working patterns, it becomes important that user experience is monitored and analyzed closely.

 Adopting a proactive resolution process is key in the digital experience monitoring process.
 When IT teams detect system and performances proactively, it enhances the overall experience with end user devices.